nuxt/create-nuxt-app/README.md

 ### `--info`

+Alias: `-i`.
 Print out debugging information relating to the local environment and exit.

 ### `--help`